-March 5, 2013 in Alex Galchenyuk, Boston Bruins, Brian Gionta, Carey Price, Carolina Hurricanes, Michael Ryder, Montreal Canadiens, New York Islanders, PK Subban, Rene Bourque, Tomas Plekanec, Wayne Gretzky Tags: Alex Galchenyuk, Brian Gionta, Can Ward, Carey Price, Erik Cole, Michael Ryder, PK Subban, Raphael Diaz, Rene Bourque, Tomas Plekanec, Wayne Gretzky
+March 5, 2013 in Alex Galchenyuk, Boston Bruins, Brian Gionta, Carey Price, Carolina Hurricanes, Montreal Canadiens, New York Islanders, PK Subban, Rene Bourque, Tomas Plekanec, Wayne Gretzky Tags: Alex Galchenyuk, Brian Gionta, Can Ward, Carey Price, Erik Cole, Michael Ryder, PK Subban, Raphael Diaz, Rene Bourque, Tomas Plekanec, Wayne Gretzky

 Montreal can beat a lot of teams.
 Just not the New York Islanders.
 And thus ends the lovely eleven-game point streak.

 The Canadiens had clawed back from a 3-1 deficit to even the score, and then it all just slipped away like those dew worms we’d try to grab on the front lawn in late evening.
 The boys gave it the old college try, sort of, but in the end it was 6-3 Islanders, with one being into the empty net.
 Now it’s on to Raleigh to try and get another long point streak going, and thankfully it’s only one more time this season that the Habs have to face the Islanders (Mar.
 21).
 Once more is plenty, thank you very much.